 Dividends are paid out of company profits on which the company has already paid or is due to pay Corporation Tax.
-As of 6th April 2016, dividend tax credits have ceased to exist and will be replaced by a £5,000 tax-free allowance and a new dividend taxation system.
+All shareholders receive a £2,000 tax-free allowance from HMRC.

 How the tax on dividends is calculated

 You’ll pay tax on any dividends you receive over £2,000 at the following rates: